tillitis/dev-tillitis/hugo/content/protocol/_index.md

 * 0x13: A command to the FW in the application_fpga with 128 bytes of data.
-The data could for example be parts of an application binary to be loaded into the program memory.
+The data could for example be parts of an application binary to be loaded into memory.

 * 0x1a: A command to the application running in the application_fpga with 32 bytes of data.
-The data could be a 32 byte challenge to be signed using a private key derived in the TK1.
+The data could be a 32 byte challenge to be signed using the private key derived in the TKey.

-### Response frame format
+### Response Frame Format

 A response consists of a single header byte followed by one or more bytes.

-The bits in the response header byte should be interpreted as:
+The bits in the response header byte should be interpreted as follows:
 * Bit [7] (1 bit).
 Reserved - possible protocol version.

 * Bits [6..5] (2 bits).
 Frame ID tag.

 * Bits [4..3] (2 bits).
 Endpoint number.
 0. HW in interface_fpga (unused)
-1. HW in application_fpga
+1. HW in application_fpga (unused)
 2. FW in application_fpga
 3. SW (device application) in application_fpga